Categories

 Experimenting and Exploring

 At the experimenting and exploring stage, institutions will start actively experimenting with AI.
-The key here is to identify a particular problem you wish to solve and explore whether an AI based solution has the potential to help.
+The key here is to identify a particular problem you wish to solve and explore whether an AI-based solution has the potential to help.
 We often see people looking at this in reverse – i.e. we have all this data, surely AI can do something useful with it.
-This approach is rarely successfully, particularly in the early stages of exploring AI.
+This approach is rarely successful, particularly in the early stages of exploring AI.

 An understanding of successful implementations of AI systems is helpful at this stage, even if on a small scale, along with an understanding of some of the main practical issues.
 For example, how does AI use data?
 Do we have the data we need for our application?
 What data concepts are important to understand and consider in our exploration?
 For example, how does bias occur, and how can we mitigate this.
 How do we explain how the AI system is reaching its decision in a way that we and users can understand?